Getting travel insurance when you have been affected by cancer

-If something happens that is covered by your travel insurance, the insurance company will pay you back for any related costs.
-Or in some cases they may pay the cost directly, for example to a health service provider.
+Or in some cases, they may pay the cost directly, for example to a health service provider.

-Having travel insurance is important if you are travelling abroad.
-But the decision about whether to buy travel insurance is a personal one.
-When making decisions about this, you should think carefully about the risks to your health and belongings that come with travelling.
+It’s important to have travel insurance if you’re going abroad.
+But the decision about whether to buy travel insurance and what type of cover to get is a personal one.
+You should think carefully about the risks to your health and belongings when making these decisions.

 How travel insurance works